Materials Engineering Essentials: Building Stronger and Smarter Mechanical Systems

 2. Mechanical Properties

-- Strength: ability to resist deformation.
+- Strength: Ability to resist deformation under applied forces.

-- Hardness: resistance to indentation and wear.
+- Hardness: Resistance to indentation, scratching, and wear.

 3. Key Processing Methods